Medically Reviewed by Dany Paul Baby, MD on March 07, 2022

 Do birth control pills cause or cure acne?

 Birth control pills may help some women control acne.
 The hormones in birth control pills can help block androgen hormones.
 Androgen puts oil glands into overdrive.
-Even if you take birth control pills, you'll still need a good acne skin care routine.
+Some birth control pills, though, can make acne worse.
+So even if you take birth control pills, you'll still need a good acne skin care routine.

 Could my makeup cause my acne?